-In September 2010, OWC's headquarters earned the U.S. Environmental Protection Agency ENERGY STAR® rating for building operations that perform in the top 25 percent of similar facilities nationwide for energy efficiency.
-OWC continues to upgrade existing buildings for even more energy efficiency, such as installing high-efficiency air-conditioning units in its Austin facility, as well as special dual-reflective window film that blocks up to 66 percent of the sun’s heat.
-We will continue our mission of environmental stewardship to not only help our environment but also our customers, employees, community members and business partners.
+In September 2010, OWC's headquarters also earned the U.S. Environmental Protection Agency ENERGY STAR® rating for building operations that perform in the top 25 percent of similar facilities nationwide for energy efficiency.
+OWC continues to upgrade existing buildings for even greater energy efficiency, such as installing high-efficiency air-conditioning units in our Austin facility, as well as special dual-reflective window film that blocks up to 66 percent of the sun’s heat.
+We continue our mission of environmental stewardship to not only help our environment but also our customers, employees, community members, and business partners.

 Plans for the new LEED building had come to a close and were revealed at the Other World Computing Christmas Party.

 Feb.
 22, Building nears completion as occupancy date draws closer.